gerardroche/gerardroche.github.io/_posts/2022-09-22-neovintageous-super-keys.md

 Operating systems make extensive use of super keys.
 When you find a super key is not working, the might be "shadowed" by a desktop key binding.
 In that case, Sublime Text won't be receiving the key event.

 Debug the event by running `sublime.log_input(True)` in the console.
-Open the Sublime Text Console via Menu &gt; View &gt; Show Console.
+Open the Sublime Text Console via Menu → View → Show Console.
 If Sublime Text is not receiving the key event, you will need to clear the desktop key binding.
 If you use Ubuntu reading [Ubuntu Keymaps](/2018/02/17/ubuntu-keymaps/) may help.